CSS Performance Architecture

 01 — Purpose

-CSS architecture affects rendering performance and maintainability — style systems should remain lightweight and scalable.
+CSS architecture affects rendering and maintainability — bloated, chaotic stylesheets slow paint and force heavier overrides.

-See CSS architecture, cascade layers, and CSS performance.
+See CSS architecture, cascade layers, and rendering performance.

 @layer legacy, settings, base, utilities, layout, components, theme, hacks - centralise tokens in settings — see design tokens

-- split by component and layout — easier tree-shaking and mental mapping
+- split by component and layout — easier audits and mental mapping

-- audit bundle size and unused rules in CI — see performance budgets
+- audit unused rules and bundle size in CI — see performance budgets and performance roadmaps

 04 — Avoid